 One of the attractions of southern England, of course, is that it is likely to offer longer hours of summer daylight – not to mention the sun – to help you stay warm during whatever adventure activities you choose to pursue.

 Choose a scrambling net or climbing wall to reach the treetops of this airy adventure land and take in the views over the unspoilt landscape of Aylesbury Vale before negotiating the high ropes crossings, tree-top high wires and down to the ground zip wires.

 Where to stay

 - In the Chiltern Hills about 15 miles from Aylesbury you can find Home Farm Camping and Caravan Site.
 It offers up to 12 pitches for touring caravans, 5 of which are on hardstanding and electric hook-ups are also available;

 - 26 miles south of Aylesbury, on the River Thames at Maidenhead, there is Amerden Caravan and Camping Park.
+(Currently closed for 2021 due to the widening of the M4).
 If your adventures at Go Ape Wendover Woods have given you a hearty appetite, you might be reassured that this caravan site is within walking distance of the village of Bray and its famous restaurants.
 Touring caravan pitches are on grass and come with or without electric hookup.